Links Fun Stuff Graphics Chessmaster

 9. The Shadow Government

-Presumed dead after their catastrophic battle with the Deranged Millionaire, X and Y are laying low.
+Presumed dead after their catastrophic battle with the Deranged Millionaire, X and Y are laying low and licking their wounds.
 But as they try to stay a step ahead of the Millionaire's spies, they begin to wonder: who are the strange shadow benefactors who seem to be looking out for them?

 10. The Biggest One

 Can you believe that a story that still doesn't exist has fanart already?
 It does!
 (If you draw something, I'd love to see it.)
-Mouseover photos for artist credit.
+Mouseover or click for a link/artist credit.

 (By Eddie "AllTimeWhat"; inspired by My Evil Twin issue, audio from Monster Factory)

-One day I thought "what if everythinsg was the same, but X and Y were women?" and drew it, intending it to just be a margin doodle.
-UNFORTUNATELY, I loved this so much that I just kept drawing them.
-It's still just a side idea, and I don't like how much it digresses from the recognizability of the original concept, but I'm just so attatched to the idea of crazy mad science ladies now that I'm tempted to make it work.
+One day I thought "what if everything was the same, but X and Y were women?" and drew it, intending it to just be a margin doodle.
+However, I turned out to love the idea so much that I still draw them quite often.